 The Department of Theatre and Dance offers a number of formal partnerships with community organizations that students may pursue for course credit as applicable:

 A partnership between the School of Music, the Department of Theatre and Dance (headed by the Theatre Education Option), Interlock: The East Central Indiana Autism Society of America, and Sibshops (The Sibling Support Project) created the nationally recognized Ball State Prism Project.
-This project is a program that utilizes the performing arts as a medium to explore and develop social skills for children ages 6-14 who are challenged with special needs.
+This project is a program that utilizes the performing arts as a medium to explore and develop social skills for children with exceptionalities.